-Figure 5.x.1-1: ranging service authorisation, policy and parameter provisioning

-In order to enable ranging service authorisation and policy/parameter provisioning, the following aspects need to be studied:
+In order to enable Ranging based service and SL positioning over PC5, the following aspects related to authorisation and policy/parameter provisioningneed to be studied:

-- Identify the necessary information for ranging service authorisation and provisioning based on what is specified in TS 23.287 clause 5.1.2.1, and in TS 23.304[x] clauses 5.1.1, 5.1.2.1, and 5.1.3.1.
+- Identify the necessary and additional information for ranging service authorisation and provisioning based on what is specified in TS 23.287 clause 5.1.2.1, and in TS 23.304[x] clauses 5.1.1, 5.1.2.1, and 5.1.3.1.

-- For the procedures related to range service authorisation and policy/parameter provisioning to a UE, identify the necessary enhancements based on what is specified in TS 23.287[y] clause 6.2 and TS 23.304 clause 6.2.
+- For the procedures related to service authorisation and policy/parameter provisioning to a UE, identify the necessary enhancements based on what is specified in TS 23.287[y] clause 6.2, TS 23.304 clause 6.2, and clause 4.2.2.2 (Registration Procedure), 4.2.4.3 (UE Configuration Update procedure for transparent UE Policy Delivery), 4.16.11 (UE Policy Association Establishment procedure) and 4.16.12 (UE Policy Association Modification procedure) of TS 23.502 [z] .

+- Principles for applying policy/parameter for Ranging and sidelink positioning over PC5 reference point

+NOTE X: Authorization and Provisioning as documented in clause 5.1 of TS 23.304 [x] and clause 4.2 of TS 23.287 [y] will be used as baseline for this key issue.